Facebook exec’s deleted tweet raises questions about Twitter role in the public record

 Public square, public record

-Everyone else isn't held to such a high standard through.
+Everyone else isn't held to such a high standard, though.
 Tech billionaires and their employees, like Facebook's Stamos, don't have a legal responsibility to collect records of their social media posts.

 Still, the whole episode raises questions about Twitter's role in public discourse and as a trustworthy source of information.
 Twitter makes it remarkably easy for anyone to join a public conversation from anywhere in the world.
 But when people say something they later regret or even want to hide, should they be allowed to rewrite history by merely pushing a delete button?